hypertrack/cordova-plugin-hypertrack/API-DOCUMENTATION.md

 ### addGeotag

 Adds a new geotag.
-Check [Shift tracking](https://hypertrack.com/docs/shift-tracking) doc to learn how to use Order handle and Order status params.
+Check [Shift tracking](https://hypertrack.com/docs/shift-tracking) and [Clock In/Out tagging](https://hypertrack.com/docs/clock-inout-tracking) docs to learn how to use Order handle and Order status params.

 ```javascript
 const orderHanle = "test_order";